-The Curry School's Office of Research Administration assists faculty and graduate students with the development and submission of grant proposals for internal and external sponsorship of projects.
-We also work with Curry School staff engaged in the day-to-day administration of funded projects to ensure compliance with University, state, federal and sponsor guidelines and regulations.
+The School's Office of Research Administration assists faculty and graduate students with the development and submission of grant proposals for internal and external sponsorship of projects.
+We also work with School staff engaged in the day-to-day administration of funded projects to ensure compliance with University, state, federal and sponsor guidelines and regulations.
 Our goal is to help you write the best possible proposal and, if a grant is awarded, to assist you in managing it efficiently and effectively.

-After consulting with your Chair or Director, schedule time to meet with Curry's Research Administrator.
-The Curry Office of Research Administration helps with over 125 proposals every year and we have a wealth of experience in communicating with sponsors from numerous federal and state agencies and private foundations.
+After consulting with your Chair or Director, schedule time to meet with the School's Research Administrator.
+The School's Office of Research Administration helps with over 125 proposals every year and we have a wealth of experience in communicating with sponsors from numerous federal and state agencies and private foundations.
 Please consider us as collaborative partners in preparing your proposal and managing your grant.
 We can help you in many ways including: formulating your budget, understanding and meeting administrative requirements that apply to your proposal, and obtaining internal approvals.